coencoensmeets/Letterboxd-sorter/README.md

   ```sh
   python LB_colour.py D:\\Home\\Data coencoensmeets -LPmI
   ```
-  The running of the script has bene built up in the following way:
+  The running of the script has been built up in the following way:
   ```sh
   python LB_colour.py **Prefered directory** **Username** -**Options**
   ```
   Directory: If the prefered directory can not be found, the current directory will be used.
   Username: This is the letterboxd username (the same username as is in the link to a profile)
+    Lists links are now also supported.
   Options: With the many exports, an option has been added to disable a few.
 If no options are profived, only a list will be added.
 The options can be changes by added the letters.
 The options available:
   1. L: This creates the letterboxd list with the posters sorted that can be imported.
   2. I: Creates the image with the extracted colours sorted.